Montana State Bobcats football: Montana

 The Brawl of the Wild is the game between MSU and their primary rival, the University of Montana Grizzlies.
 Both teams play for The Great Divide Trophy.
-As of 2016, Montana holds a healthy 72–41–5 lead in the series, but the series has been tight since 1956 with UM holding just a 32–31 lead; however, there was a notable losing record in the 1990's where MSU failed to win a single game.
+As of 2016, Montana holds a healthy 73–42–5 lead in the series, but the series has been tight since 1956 with UM holding just a 33–32 lead; however, there was a notable losing record in the 1990s where MSU failed to win a single game.

 The series has three distinct periods.
 From 1897 to 1916 the teams didn't belong to a conference and at times would play twice per year.
 Early seasons had seven games or less with one season seeing the Grizzlies play just one game.
 Four of the five ties in the series came during this era.
 Montana won 12 games to Montana State's 7.